Don't have time to read? Listen to the article instead

 Record.
 Listen.
 Cringe

-If you can get over how weird your voice sounds when it’s played back, using a camera or your smartphone to record yourself while talking about a topic you’d like to include in a blog post, is a great way to get a pretty good idea as to how you’d make that point in a face to face conversation.
+If you can get over how weird your voice sounds when it’s played back, using a camera or your smartphone to record yourself while talking about a topic you’d like to include in a blog post, is a great way to get an idea of how you’d make that point in a face to face conversation.

 For the exercise to be effective, you need to actively ignore (yes, I realise how counter-intuitive that sounds) that you’re recording yourself.
 Don’t look at the camera, fidget with something if you must and try to speak as if nobody is listening.
 Yes, your first dozen recordings, at least, will make you want to cringe but it’s a great learning tool and nobody ever has to hear them.